 Summary

-As you have already learned, knowledge management is an important part of call center management activities.
-You can use one of two main knowledge management approaches - internal and external.
+As you have already learned, knowledge management contact center practice is an important part of call center management activities.
+You can use one of two main techniques for knowledge management in call centers - internal knowledge base software and external.
 The first of them means that knowledge bases are accessible only to workers, and the second one means full accessibility of knowledge to customers.
 The knowledge base is the main form of gathering and managing information about services and products, as well as customer requests and potential issues.

-To say the truth, the ideal way to organize knowledge management is to use the call center knowledge management software.
-We offer opportunities to create and integrate an internal knowledge base to boost agent productivity, engagement, and motivation.
+To say the truth, the ideal way to organize customer support knowledge management is to use the call center knowledge management software.
+We offer opportunities to create and integrate an internal knowledge base software to boost agent productivity and overall performance of customer support agents, engagement, and motivation.
 It is also the easiest way to get immediate answers during the conversation with the clients.